LCOGT/takehomeinterview/README.md

   * Be able to edit and save the _Reason_.
   * Be able to delete the downtime entry.
   * Bonus: the ability to filter/search by _site_ or _telescope_
-* Bonus: A timeline component to visualize of all downtimes.
+* Bonus: A timeline component to visualize all downtimes.
 (Hint: use https://visjs.github.io/vis-timeline/docs/timeline/)